NB x GMCL x ECB- Banner-01 1200.png

 19.5.1.4.

-Whilst overs in the first innings remain higher than 20, the procedure for restart should be followed by umpires and scorers.
+Whilst overs in the first innings remain higher than the Minimum Overs, the procedure for restart should be followed by umpires and scorers.

 19.5.2.